John Paul is a now retired academic with a background in psychology and philosophy.

 No less worthy of attention are Rol's own views about the ultimate nature of that reality that enabled him to accomplish the seemingly impossible: a privilege, he always maintained, that was available to anyone willing to undertake the necessary, arduous psycho-spiritual work.
 He liked to say of himself that he was just an 'eaves-trough that carries the water falling from the heavens': no more than a willing channel, a humble mediator between earth and the 'other' world.
 These topics are addressed in another article.

 Notes and References

-*Most of the material upon which this article is based consists of documentaries and interviews available on Youtube, and of a few websites all in Rol's mother tongue, freely translated by me when quoted (MT).
-Readers unacquainted with Italian whose interest were whetted by this article should turn to the English language sites posted by Franco Rol4,7.
+*Most of the material upon which this article is based consists of documentaries and interviews available on Youtube and of a few websites, all in Rol's mother tongue, freely translated by me when quoted (MT).
+Readers unacquainted with Italian whose interest was whetted by this article should turn to the English language sites posted by Franco Rol4,7.
 See also14 for a comprehensive collection of anecdotes regarding Rol, and further references.)

 1. Dino Buzzati.
 "Fellini per il nuovo film ha fatto incontri paurosi", Corriere della Sera, Milano, 06/08/1965.